 18. int& refVar = variable;:

-This declares a reference variable called "refVar," which points to the integer variable "variable," which is already there.
+This statement initializes a reference variable named "refVar," which references the integer variable "variable" that already exists.

 Example